biocatiit/website/content/pages/users_howto_saxs_design.rst

 volume for that column.

 Batch mode samples are much faster, typically only 3-30 s of exposure.
-Throughput is limited by sample loading and cell cleaning.
+Throughput is limited by sample loading.
 Realistically, expect to do a sample every 3-5 minutes.

 Equilibration
 ^^^^^^^^^^^^^^